discus-sions/TownOfHost-TheOtherRoles/README.md

 - Chat sometimes disappears for the host when a player leaves the game (this prevents commands from working until the host dies.
 Use SHIFT C ENTER or smth to force chat)
 - Some or all roles disappear for ghosts in meetings, this does not apply to players with the mod
 - If GA turns into a SidekickMadmate then the GA target dies, the GA turned SidekickMadmate will still turn into the role set in the settings for GA
+- Unknown error/Reliable Packet for people that tries to join.
+It can be solved by using a VPN and connecting to the location that the host is (using mobile data works too)

 ## Features